dannsam/xenko-docs/manual/animation/index.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Programmer</span>

-You animate 3D models by adding skeletons, skinned meshes, and animations.
+3D models are animated by adding three kinds of asset:

->[!Note]
->For information about 2D animation, see [Sprites](../sprites/index.md).

-## Animation assets

-For 3D animation, you need three assets:

 * a skeleton
 * a skinned model
 * an animation clip

+>[!Note]
+>For information about 2D animation, see [Sprites](../sprites/index.md).

 ### Skeletons